mavimo/easybook/doc/easybook-doc-en/Contents/chapter1.md

     $ ./book new "The Origin of Species"

 Type the title of your book after `new` command enclosing it with quotes.
-The result of this command is a new `the-origin-of-species` directory inside **easybook** `doc/` directory.
-Uou should see the following structure inside the new directory:
+The result of this command is a new`the-origin-of-species` directory inside **easybook** `doc/` directory.
+You should see the following structure inside the new directory:

     <easybook>/